 - Staff Senators, whose service area changes during their three-year term, will continue in their current capacity until the next election.

 - Committees are to provide a written monthly report to the Senate Vice President at least seven (7) calendar days before the next regular Senate meeting.
-Senate members serving on a committee will report activities of the committee at monthly Senate meetings.
+Senate members serving on a committee will assist the Vice President in reporting activities of the committee at monthly Senate meetings.

 - All committee chairs will file a year-end report by the end of the Senate year.